Lanagramme/config/config_files/home/vimwiki/projets/veil/spells/Dragon bite.md

 **Range**:

 **Description**:
-The dragon's head on her shoulder will bite any enemy trying to attack her from behind
+The dragon's head the host's shoulder will bite any enemy trying to attack them from behind

+**Base damage**: 3

 **Cost**: